TipsyCoin/TipsyVerseStaking/README.md

 - Rewards are not split between all staked users.
 Instead, each user receives the amount of Gin listed below, regardless of how many other users stake.

-- Tipsy Silver (10e6 Tipsy staked): ~100 Gin per day
+- Tipsy Silver (10e6 Tipsy staked): ~100 Gin per day.
+This is considered the 1x Gin rate
 - Tipsy Gold (50e6 Tipsy staked): ~550 Gin per day
 - Tipsy Platinum (100e6 Tipsy staked): ~1200 Gin per day